LL02-Website-Dowell/Digital-Twin-Note-Taker-Ideation.Dowell/index.md

 ### Rules for executing task

+1. Note taking hologram is a Concept of Dowell for a live interaction meeting or similar sessions

+2. Hologram to be considered a digital identity like a member participating in a live event

+3. Hologram is envisaged to hear the discussions in the meeting where it participates

+4. Screenshots and voice recording to be done as and when required or continuously

+5. Live notes as a verbatim to be prepared during the participation of the meeting with speaker identification and timestamp

+6. To be proposed as an app or avatar and the same will be invited as a live member in the meeting irrespective of meeting platforms

-1. You have to do the task in github public repository created by dowell
+7. The task is required to be completed in github public repository created by dowell

-2. You have to branch the repository and contribute
+8. Participants have to branch the repository and contribute

-3. Development through forking will not be considered as participation
+9. Development through forking will not be considered as participation

-4. Your rights will be granted as a team or individual to the repository
+10. Participant's rights will be granted as a team or individual to the repository

-5. You have to put your contributions in code tab along with attachments
+11. Participant's have to put their contributions in code tab along with attachments

-6. The issues to be informed or put in issues tab
+12. The issues to be informed or put in issues tab

-7. Our judges will look into it and accept your commits to the master
+13. Our judges will examine and then accept your commits to the master

-8. Duration-15 days
+14. Duration-15 days

-9. Prize is distributed on participant basis irrespective of team or individual
+15. Prize to be given out on participant basis irrespective of team or individual

 ### Rules for judgement